Creation and Self-Expression Through Music and Programming4 min read

 Receiving “The Best Diasporan Student Award”

-It’s a huge honor to receive “The Best Diasporan Student Award” at the State Educational Awards in the field of IT, which means everything to me.
-It means that my years of hard work and dedication paid off.
-I’m very honored to get valued and acknowledged.
+It’s a huge honor to receive “The Best Diasporan Student Award” at the State Educational Awards in the field of IT.
+This means everything to me.
+It means that my years of hard work and dedication have paid off.
+I’m very honored to be recognized and appreciated.
 I’m grateful to my amazing university, AUA, to my wonderful professors, to my dear family for years of help and encouragement.
-I’m thankful to every single person who granted me an opportunity in the field of computer science.
-This award will remind me that I still have to work hard, grow more, continue having that thirst for knowledge, become a better professional for my own country, and develop its IT industry.
+I’m thankful to every single person who has granted me an opportunity in the field of computer science.
+This award will remind me that I still have to work hard, grow more, continue having that thirst for knowledge, become a better professional for my country, and contribute to the development of the IT industry.

 I love AUA with all my heart, it’s like my second home.
 I’m grateful to be a member of AUA’s big family.
 The whole CSE faculty, each of the knowledgeable professors at AUA have had their contribution to my current achievements.
 Thanks to their guidance and support, I am where I am today.
 I still have many things to learn and discover which is why I decided to pursue a master’s degree at AUA.

 My definition of career success is when I’m doing work that’s meaningful when I enjoy that work and feel fulfilled by it every day.
 For me, career success is also when I’m valued and recognized for my contributions; when I have the opportunity to grow as a professional, have an influence, stay authentic and create strong professional relationships.
 And of course, achieving financial stability in life.